 The application and community support activities fall into two basic categories.
 On the one hand there are support units related to specific VOs and specific applications.
 Currently in GGUS there are approximately 40 VO-specific support units for global VOs that have been active in EGEE.
 A review of all legacy support units that has to be performed shortly will show which of them are still valid and active.

 On the other hand there are project-wide support units whose focus is on aiding all communities on various topics, like for example application porting or documentation.
-Also in this area there are some legacy support units from EGEE.
+Also, in this area there are some legacy support units from EGEE.
 The Resource Allocation Group (RAG) support unit in GGUS is still available, as well as the Direct User Support (DUS) support unit that focuses on providing user centric documentation.
 A new support unit called AppDB has been created.
 It deals with support issues concerning the EGI Application Database, in which successfully ported applications are stored.

 NA3 is currently compiling a list of support contacts within the NGIs to get an overview of the level and quality of support that is offered by the NGIs and to be able to coordinate that effort and channel it into effective support units.
 MS301 describes the process for this in detail.